dentarg/auth0-blog/_posts/2017-03-28-navigating-rs256-and-jwks.markdown

 >
 > A JSON object that represents a set of JWKs.
 The JSON object MUST have a "keys" member, which is an array of JWKs.

-At the most basic level the JWKS is a set of keys that could have been used to sign the JWT.
-Auth0 exposes a JWKS endpoint for each tenant, which is found at https://your-tenant.auth0.com/.well-known/jwks.json.
+At the most basic level, the JWKS is a set of keys containing the public keys that should be used to verify any JWT issued by the authorization server.
+Auth0 exposes a JWKS endpoint for each tenant, which is found at _https://your-tenant.auth0.com/.well-known/jwks.json_.
 This endpoint will contain the JWK used to sign all Auth0 issued JWTs for this tenant.
 Here is an example of the JWKS used by a demo tenant.

 ```
 {